 At various times throughout his career, Kendrick Lamar has entered the recording booth and detonated into a glorious ball of fire.
 For many, the first time that reaction was experienced is “The Heart, Pt.
 2,” from his breakthrough mixtape Overly Dedicated.
 It's an intensely passionate introduction where soul-stabbing lyricism meets controlled combustion.

-Seven years later, Lamar delivered “DUCKWORTH.”—technically, an album opener and closer—a song that begins with the same calmness and progresses with a similar flair, but the story is being told with the precision of a playwright.
+Seven years later, Lamar delivered “DUCKWORTH.”—technically, an album opener and closer—a song that begins with the same calmness and progresses with similar flair, but the story is being told with the precision of a playwright.

 The duality of Kendrick Lamar can be seen in these two songs—the rapper who wants to be acknowledged for his greatness and the storyteller who is able to weave tales of his past into audio cinema.